- Do contact your member’s Area Manager if the provider is not performing satisfactory services.

 Tel: (602) 542-3323 Fax: (602) 542-3380 Tel: (602) 364-0990 TTY

 DS Network of Arizona provides advocacy, information, education, and networking for individuals with Down Syndrome and their families.
-They are a very special and amazing organization.
+They are an incredibly special and amazing organization.

 Contact: Teresa Boeger